belav/csharpier/docs/Configuration.md

 Require elements of query expression clauses to be on separate lines or not.

+It's not exactly what we expected because the expression starts on a new line instead of continuing on the same line as the variable declaration.
+However, it is the best option for now.

 Valid options:

 - `true`: Require elements of query expression clauses to be on separate lines